-1. Remove plastic covering steering column
+1. Remove the plastic cover of the steering column

-2. Wiring harness connector
+2. Figure out the wiring harness connector

-3. Stripping insulation
+3. Strip the insulation

 5. Strip the starter wire

-6. Firing the engine
+6. Ignite the engine

-Drilling lock pins
+Drilling of lock pins

-The other method to get access to your car is to drill the lock pins.
-The aim of this method of starting the car is to use a screwdriver to turn on the ignition instead of a key.
-Position the drill on the keyhole until it is 60 percent covered up.
-Using the length of the key as your guide, drill your way into the keyhole until you have small pits of metal coming out.
-Every keyhole has two parts of the spring.
+The other method to gain access to your car is to drill the lock pins.
+The purpose of this method of starting the car is to turn on the ignition with a screwdriver instead of a key.
+Place the drill bit on the keyhole until it is 60 percent covered.
+Orient yourself on the length of the key and drill into the keyhole until small metal pits come out.
+Each keyhole has two parts of the spring.

 Note that this method will destroy your keyhole.
 Remove the drill and use a screwdriver to turn on the ignition.
 Now that all the pins are broken, you don’t need to press the screwdriver so hard.
 The engine will come to life.
 Be aware that once you have broken the keyhole, anyone can steal your car.